AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXSequence/Last.md

 ICAEXSequence.Last Property
 ===========================
-AutomationML 2.1 APIGets a wrapper for the last CAEX element in this sequence, if the sequence contains no elements `null` is returned.
+Gets a wrapper for the last CAEX element in this sequence, if the sequence contains no elements `null` is returned.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)